Graduation reflection: A Q&A with undergrad Emily Nguyen

-How are you going to celebrate graduation?
+How did you celebrate graduation?

 What do you plan on doing next?

-I am planning to work before studying further.
+I’m planning to work before studying further.
 In my case, I know that securing a job and working for a while will help me to discover what I like and what it is that I want to do long-term.

 Do you have any advice for future Hult students?